nelmio/NelmioApiDocBundle/Resources/doc/faq.rst

         ...
     }

-The first action is redundant for Symfony, but adds all the relevant documentation for swagger.
+The first action is redundant for Symfony, but adds all the relevant documentation for the OpenAPI specification.

 Asset files not loaded
 ----------------------

 Q: How do I fix 404 or 406 HTTP status on NelmioApiDocBundle assets files (css, js, images)?

-A: The assets normally are installed by composer in the ``installAssets`` step.
+A: The assets normally are installed by composer if any command event (usually ``post-install-cmd`` or ``post-update-cmd``) triggers the ``ScriptHandler::installAssets`` script.
-   If you have not set up this step, you can manually execute this command:
+   If you have not set up this script, you can manually execute this command:

 .. code-block:: bash